Butts-of-the-creek/nexus-capture/README.md

 # nexus-capture
-lightweight extension for downloading and recording live video in other tabs
+lightweight extension for downloading and recording live videos in other tabs